MasaCMS/documentation/02_content/01_layout-manager/01_front-end-toolbar.md

 Example for the Archive Navigation Module:
 ![frontendtoolbarmodulearchiveexample](/assets/02_content/01_layout-manager/01_front-end-toolbar/front-end-toolbar_module_archive_example.png)
 Each Module has different configurable options; e.g. the Module 'Call to Action' has different options than the Module 'Image'.
-After editing you also need to save your changes, either by publishing directly, saving to draft or saving to Change Set.
+After editing you also need to save your changes, either by publishing directly, saving to draft or saving to a Change Set.

 ### Full Edit
 Redirects to the Masa CMS Admin to edit the page there.